 Kazimierz is the Jewish district in Krakow, at the South of the Wawel hill.
 Before 1945 over 65000 Jewish people used to live here.
 But Krakow was deeply wounded by the Nazis during World War II: all the Jewish people who used to live in Kazimierz were brought to the Auschwitz-Birkenau camps.
 Today only about 300 people live in this district.

-We choose to stay at a hotel here, the Kazimierz III, to be able to go out at night without having to get the car or public transport.
+We choose to stay at a hotel here to be able to go out at night without having to get the car or public transport.
 We never regretted our decision!

 Best cheap pierogi in Kazimierz district

 Pierozki u Wincenta is a tiny (really tiny) restaurant that offers some of the best pierogi in Krakow, with several fillings.
 They also serve deep fried pierogi and if you’re very lucky you will also find a sweet pierogi with seasonal fillings.
 According to the locals (and we agree) they serve some of the best pierogi in Krakow.

 Best classy pierogi restaurant in Kazimierz district